kubernetes/autoscaler/vertical-pod-autoscaler/pkg/updater/README.md

 Priority of evictions within a set of replicated pods is proportional to sum of percentages of changes in resources (i.e. pod with 15% memory increase 15% cpu decrease recommended will be evicted before pod with 20% memory increase and no change in cpu).
-* Deleting pods if the eviction fails and if the corresponding feature flag (`--experimental-deletion`) is enabled.
+* Deleting pods if the eviction fails and if the corresponding feature flag (`--delete-ooming-on-eviction-error`) is enabled or if the appropriate field in the vpa spec is set (`Spec.DeleteOomingOnEvictionError`).
-Deletion is guarded by a treshold (`--experimental-deletion-threshold`) of how many restarts are required.
-The pod needs to be in `CrashLoopBackOff` and the LastTerminationReason needs to be `OOMKilled`.
+The deletetion only happens if the pod is in in `CrashLoopBackOff` and at least one container needs to be `OOMKilled.

 # Missing parts
 * Recommendation API for fetching data from Vertical Pod Autoscaler Recommender.